 This group is dedicated to the examination of issues, policies and practices that directly impact women attorneys at the Firm.
 The group ensures Kirkland stays current, competitive and capable of providing a positive and enriching work environment.
-Litigation partner Rajinder Bassi and real estate partner Jennifer Morgan are the chairs of the Gender Subcommittee.
+Litigation partner Rajinder Bassi and corporate partner Ashley Gregory are the chairs of the Gender Subcommittee.

 The purpose of Kirkland's Women's Leadership Initiative (WLI) is to promote the recruitment, retention and advancement of women attorneys at the Firm and the development of the Firm's women attorneys into leaders in their practice groups, the Firm, the legal profession at large and the community.
 WLI provides formal training, mentoring and networking opportunities for our women attorneys to ensure their personal and professional success at Kirkland.
 WLI is global in scope and sponsored approximately 80 programs in our local offices in 2012, including monthly WLI networking events, discussions, informational lunches and training sessions.